ConcordUSA/engineering-core-values/practices/tdd/examples/UnitTestingBestPractices.md

 # Unit Tesing Best Practices

-Test Driven Design is one of the ways we deliver on the Concord Engineering Core Value of Simplicity.
+Test Driven Development is one of the ways we deliver on the Concord Engineering Core Value of Simplicity.
 However, executing Test Driven Desing requires a strong foundation in various testing strategies and technologies.
 This document strives to provide an overview of the why and how of Unit Testing.
 While the how segments are heavily technology dependent, the reasons to test are language agnostic.